Weekly Prayer Schedule at Calvary

 “Choral Evensong is a 45-min long peace-inducing church service in which the ‘song’ of voices sounding together in harmony is heard at the ‘even’ point between the active day and restful night, allowing listeners time for restful contemplation–church members, agnostics and atheists alike.” (from choralevensong.org)

-On Sunday, Sept.
-6, you can join us at 5 p.m. for this traditional Anglican choral liturgy in Calvary’s nave or on Calvary’s FaceBook and YouTube pages.
+You can join us at 5 p.m. on the first Sunday of the month for this traditional Anglican choral liturgy in Calvary’s nave or on Calvary’s FaceBook and YouTube pages.
 To sign up to worship in-person, visit: https://www.signupgenius.com/go/30E0F4EACAE29A4FB6-return.

 Early Morning Prayers at 6:30 a.m.*